How accurately does the Oura Ring measure your heart rate and HRV?

 For an individual with typical agreement, the results are similar but show more variation.
 This is the case for the average Oura user.
 The agreement varies from person to person and night to night.
 Overall, the relationship shows very strong alignment between ECG and Oura (PPG) values for 5-minute segments for both RHR (r² = 0.918) and HRV (r² = 0.827).

-We’re always working to innovate and make the algorithms behind your Oura even stronger!
+At Oura, we’re always working to innovate and make the algorithms behind your Oura metrics even stronger!
 We’ll continue to share new studies and results as they become available.